 According to this list, common cards can get you $10 to $30 per 5000 cards, while rare ones can be worth thousands.

-Where To Sell Magic Cards Near Me
+Best Place To Sell Magic Cards Near Me

 If you have common bulk cards to sell or you don’t want to go through the hassle of listing your cards and dealing with shipping, you can sell your Magic cards locally.